 Newegg and certain of its subsidiaries have entered into a credit agreement with financial institutions which contain a number of covenants that limit its ability and its subsidiaries' ability to, among other things, incur indebtedness, create liens, make investments, merge with other companies, dispose of its assets, prepay other indebtedness and make dividends and other distributions.
-The obligations under the credit agreements are also guaranteed by assets of Newegg or those of Newegg's subsidiaries.
+The obligations under the credit agreements are also guaranteed by assets of Newegg's rubes of Newegg's subsidiaries.
 The terms of the credit agreements may restrict Newegg's current and future operations and could adversely affect Newegg's ability to finance its future operations or capital needs or to execute business strategies in the means or manner desired.
 In addition, complying with these covenants may make it more difficult for it to successfully execute its business strategy, invest in its growth strategy and compete against companies who are not subject to such restrictions.
-The credit agreements also contain financial covenants that require Newegg to maintain certain minimum financial ratios and maintain an operating banking relationship with the financial institutions.
-Although Newegg has been in compliance with the financial covenants, it cannot guarantee that it will continue to be able to generate sufficient cash flow or sales to meet the financial covenants or pay the principal or interest under the credit agreements.
+The credit agreements also contain financial covenants that require Newegg to maintain certain minimum financial ratios and maintain an operating banking relationship with the financial covenants or pay the principal or interest under the credit agreements.